-They can be downloaded from our website at GWR.com/PassengerAssist under the Hidden Disabilities - Useful Information section.
+They can be downloaded from our website at GWR.com/PassengerAssist under under the "Supporting passengers with hidden disabilities" section.

 Our information screens and announcements

 We know how important it is for you to have plenty of information when you travel by train, both before and during your journey.
 It is our aim to provide you with information that is accessible, accurate, relevant, consistent, up-to-date and easy to understand.